 Windguru adopted the model used by the National Oceanic and Atmospheric Administration (NOAA) in the United States and then fine-tuned it with more precise and detailed data and variables.

 The platform is continuously being improved with reliable and up-to-date data predictions, graphs, and helpful features.

 Windguru provides wind speed and direction, wave height and direction, swell period, air temperature, cloud cover percentage, precipitation probability, and tide data.

 The brand also runs its own high-resolution Weather Research and Forecasting (WRF) model for selected areas.

 Windguru offers what is probably the most sophisticated wind forecast algorithm in the world, making it the number one go-to tool for windsurfers and kiteboarders, surfers, and fishing enthusiasts.

-For €2.90 a month, the pro subscription grants users access to hourly forecasts to any location on Earth, Windguru's model mix, unique maps, archives, historic statistics, storm, and pristine conditions alerts, and custom spot predictions.
+For €2.90 a month, the pro subscription grants users access to hourly forecasts of any location on Earth, Windguru's model mix, unique maps, archives, historic statistics, storm and pristine conditions alerts, and custom spot predictions.